donquixote/quick-attributes-parser/README.md

 It requires at least PHP 7.4.
 The idea is that most projects will be able to upgrade to PHP 7.4, but it will take more time to go to PHP 8.0+.

 ## Limitations
-The parser does NOT reliably find errors in the code.
+The parser does NOT reliably find all errors in the code.

 The parser does NOT retrieve all the info in the file, only what is needed to get attributes and imports.

 ## Performance
+This package includes benchmarks that parse a complete file around 10 times faster than nikic/php-parser, or around 100 times faster when only parsing the file head (the nikic/php-parser always has to parse the complete file).

 The parser is optimized using the following techniques:

 - Lazy / incremental parsing: It only goes as far into the file as needed to find the desired symbol(s).
 Once another symbol from the same file is requested, the iterator (generator) for that file will continue to run, until that other symbol is found.